ari-ray/Pet-Feeder-Project-Intro-to-IT-4478-Assessment-1-/Step3_Flowchart/README.md

 Pet Feeder Flowchart.jpg: An exported, easy-to-view image of the system's logic.

-Pet Feeder Flowchart.drawio : The original source file, which can be opened and edited in Draw.io to examine the logic in detail.
+Pet Feeder Flowchart.drawio: The original source file, which can be opened and edited in Draw.io to examine the logic in detail.